 Cape Paterson - Public Art Program

-Due to a number of significant delays in securing the necessary planning approval permits, vegetation offsets and COVID restrictions, this exciting and new artwork is about to start onsite and is anticipated to be completed by June 2021, subject to contractor availability, favourable weather and unforeseen COVID restrictions.
-This project was funded through Council’s Capital works program 2019/20 in the order of $50,000.
+This exciting and new artwork is now being installed and expected to be completed by the end of July 2021, subject to contractor availability, weather and COVID restrictions.
+This $50,000 project was funded through Council’s Capital works program 2019/20.